solita/solita.github.com/_posts/2021-06-22-type-phantoms-and-safe-apis.md

 inference can suffer, and the error messages could become more cryptic.

 It's also possible to derive all the API model types from the server-side implementation.
 Then separate types wouldn't have to be written at all.
-However, this would make the API model less understandable in most cases and make some error messages incomprehensible.
+However, this could make the API model less understandable, and some error messages incomprehensible.

 Despite these challenges, there's probably a lot that could be improved, without adverse effects on readability.